 - Fedora Linux with KDE may feel a little complex for absolute new Linux users

 4. OpenSUSE KDE Edition

 The openSUSE is a complete Linux Distribution targeted for new and experienced users.
-This is sponsored by the SUSE Linux and other companies.
-It supports KDE Plasma desktop as their one of the desktop offerings among others.
-With OpenSUSE KDE Edition, you can get a rolling release version (aka Tumbleweed) with latest KDE technology and a long-term-support version with stable and well tested KDE Plasma (aka Leap).
-If you’re a non-Ubuntu, non-Fedora KDE Plasma flavor, then this is the one you should choose.
+This is sponsored by SUSE Linux and other companies.
+It supports KDE Plasma desktop as one of the desktop offerings.
+With OpenSUSE KDE Edition, you can get a rolling release version (aka Tumbleweed) with the latest KDE technology and a long-term-support version with stable and well-tested KDE Plasma (aka Leap).
+If you’re a non-Ubuntu, non-Fedora KDE Plasma flavour, then this is the one you should choose.

 - Provides both rolling and long-term-support release